-- D. Laboratory Attire.
-Shorts and other clothing exposing feet or legs, sandals, and other opentoed shoes are prohibited laboratory attire. - 1.
-Engineering Controls. - a.
+- a.
 Biological Safety Cabinets (BSCs).
-Manipulations potentially generating biological aerosols must be performed within certified BSCs, these procedures may include, but are not limited to: centrifuging, grinding, blending, vigorous shaking or mixing, sonic disruption (sonication), opening containers of infectious materials with internal pressures that may differ from ambient pressures, in vivo administration of agents via intranasal or gavage procedures; and harvesting infected tissues from animalsor embryonate eggs.
+Manipulations potentially generating biological aerosols must be performed within certified BSCs, these procedures may include, but are not limited to: centrifuging, grinding, blending, vigorous shaking or mixing, sonic disruption (sonication), opening containers of infectious materials with internal pressures that may differ from ambient pressures, in vivo administration of agents via intranasal or gavage procedures; and harvesting infected tissues from animals or embryonate eggs.
 Complete information regarding BSC certification requirements, maintenance procedures, and classifications may be viewed in the BMBL. - b.
 Centrifuge safety cups must be utilized when centrifuging materials having the potential for producing biohazardous aerosols.
-The safety cups will be loaded within a BSC prior to centrifuging and will be opened within a BSC following centrifuging. - 2.
+The safety cups will be loaded within a BSC prior to centrifuging and will be opened within a BSC following centrifuging. - 3.
 Secondary Containment. - a.
 Facility Construction.
 New or renovated research facilities where manipulations involving potentially biohazardous agents are performed and/or test animals potentially infected with biohazardous agents must be constructed to satisfy the requirements outlined in the current edition of the BMBL. - b.
 Waste Disposal.
-All regulated medical waste generated within university research facilities must be disposed of through the Physical Plant Department, Customer Service Center (828- 9444), and must be packaged and labeled in accordance with federal as well as state requirements.
+All regulated medical waste generated within university research facilities must be disposed of through the Physical Plant Department, Customer Service Center (828-9444), and must be packaged and labeled in accordance with federal as well as state requirements.
 The total weight of individual incineration boxes may not exceed 40 lbs.
-Upon filling, boxes must not bestored in unrefrigerated spaces for over 5 days, and in refrigerated space, for no longer than 10 days.

-E. Standard Microbiological Practices and Techniques.
+Upon filling, boxes must not be stored in unrefrigerated spaces for over 5 days, and in refrigerated space, for no longer than 10 days. - c.
+Standard Microbiological Practices and Techniques.
 The CDC has developed "biosafety levels" (BSL)/"animal biosafety levels" (ABSL) which specify standard operating procedures and facility requirements for work involving biohazardous agents/infected research animals.
 These biosafety levels range from BSL/ABSL-1 (low individual risk, low community risk), involving agents posing minimal risk to normal, immunocompetent individuals and to the environment through BSL/ABSL-4 (high individual risk, high community risk), which involves biohazardous agents that are extremely dangerous to humans and/or the environment (note that research involving BSL-3 is permitted at VCU with the approval of the IBC while ABSL-3 and BSL/ABSL-4 work is not permitted at VCU).
 Persons working with infectious agents or infected materials must be aware of potential hazards, recommended biosafety level for the agent(s) being manipulated, and must be trained and demonstrate proficiency in the practices and techniques required to handle such material safely.
 The PI is responsible for providing or arranging appropriate training of laboratory personnel assigned to each protocol.
 Personnel must be advised of special hazards and shall be required to read and follow required practices and procedures.

-F. Standard Microbiological Practices
+d.
+Standard Microbiological Practices